Intro

 NixOS is a Linux distribution configuration solution composed of modules and packages NixOS Manual.
 While nixpkgs provides many modules for configuring NixOS machines, it lacks fundamental support for configuration beyond the scope of a single host.

 - Is specifying each network redundantly on each host necessary?
-Boiling it down: specifying a network (and members) once globally should be enough.
+Boiling it down: specifying a network (and members) once globally should be enough, right?

 - How do you manage secrets efficiently?
 Preshared connection keys, for example, are owned not by one but by two hosts.
 Should you specify them on several hosts redundantly, or would it be sufficient to declare the network topology globally?

-This is were noxa shines.
-Noxa builds another layer on top of the "normal" per-system nixos configuration by providing inter host dependencies and configuration options.
+Noxa builds another layer on top of the “normal” per-system nixos configuration by providing inter host dependencies and configuration options; a higher-abstraction module system environment (see the Examples below).

 Goal